pcafstockf/oag-tools/oag-shared/src/lang-neutral/ReadMe.md

     * Think of this as "imposes additional constraints" (e.g. must satisfy "all" of these)
     * Of course OpenApi types must match;
       Something cannot be a string and an array and an integer at the same time.
-      Therefore, CodeGen will always create a `record` when it sees this, and the constituent types will be found in `extendsFrom`.
+      Therefore, CodeGen will always create a `record` when it sees this, and the constituent types will be found in `Model.extendsFrom`.
 * `anyOf`: TypeScript union `|` (e.g. can be of one `kind` or another).
     * Constituent types will be found in `Model.unionOf`
 * `oneOf`: TypeScript discriminated (e.g. multiple possible types, but only one actual type).
     * Commonly used programming language type systems cannot distinguish between `anyOf` and `oneOf`.
     * With `oneOf`, schema is chosen by matching the **data** against each possible schema.
       This means that a string schema can be distinguished from an integer schema, and from an object schema, by looking at the instances data type.
   * With "discriminated", schema is chosen based on the value of a specific field.
     All schema need a common **property**, but each schema must declare a unique **value** for that property.
       Since a property is required, only `record` (aka objects) can have a discriminator.
     * NOTE: AJV supports `oneOf` and could be augmented to support discriminators, but it does not do so natively.